HyokJungKim/LinterpOpenCL/README.md

 # LinterpOpenCL

 LinterpOpenCL is a header-file-only package doing linear interpolations.
 It is specifically designed for *scientific applications* programmed with [OpenCL](https://www.khronos.org/opencl/).
 Both CPU (without OpenCL) and GPU versions are available.
 It goes well with any C++17 program.
-No mathematical libraries (e.g., Eigen, Armadillo, etc.) outside of C++ standards are necessary!
+No mathematical libraries (e.g., Eigen, Armadillo, etc.) outside of C++17 standards are necessary!

 Let us start with a simple example!